taker-project/taker_v0/README.md

 # Taker-v0
-First version of Taker problem preparation system
+First version of Taker problem preparation system.

 ## What is it?